 Preparing for an appointment

-Go to the emergency room if you have severe abdominal pain that makes you so uncomfortable that you can't sit still.
+Go to the emergency room if you have severe stomach pain that makes you so uncomfortable that you can't sit still.
 You may be referred for immediate surgery to diagnose and treat your condition.

-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and what to expect from your provider.

 What you can do

-Be aware of any pre-appointment restrictions, such as not eating after midnight on the night before your appointment.
+- Be aware of any pre-appointment restrictions, such as not eating after midnight on the night before your appointment.

-Write down your symptoms, including when they started and how they may have changed or worsened over time.
+- Write down your symptoms, including when they started and how they may have changed or worsened over time.

-Write down your key medical information, including other conditions with which you've been diagnosed.
+- Write down your key medical information, including other conditions with which you've been diagnosed.

-Make a list of all medications, vitamins and supplements that you're taking.
+- Make a list of all medications, vitamins and supplements that you're taking.

-Write down questions to ask your doctor.
+- Write down questions to ask during your appointment.

 Questions to ask your doctor

-What is the most likely cause of my condition?
+- What is the most likely cause of my condition?

-What kinds of tests do I need?
+- What kinds of tests do I need?

-I have other health problems.
+- I have other health problems.
 How can I best manage these conditions together?

-If I need surgery, what will my recovery be like?
+- If I need surgery, what will my recovery be like?

-How will my diet and lifestyle change after I have surgery?
+- How will my diet and lifestyle change after I have surgery?

-What follow-up care will I need?
+- What follow-up care will I need?

 What to expect from your doctor

-Your doctor is likely to ask you questions about your symptoms, such as:
+Your provider is likely to ask you questions about your symptoms, such as: